 In searching for cost-effective ways to get the goods and services your company needs to do business, your procurement team has a serious role to play in the financial health and longevity of your business.
 This search—the procure-to-pay process, often abbreviated to P2P process—is a core business process, connecting accounts payable with procurement.
 And in order for it to provide maximum cost savings and value for your business, your procurement department needs to understand the best ways to optimize vendor management, internal workflows, and cash flow management.

 Procurement professionals from CFOs to buyers understand that accomplishing these goals in the modern global economy means moving beyond traditional paradigms and embracing digital transformation to achieve procure-to-pay transformation.
-And in order to do so, it’s essential to understand the limitations of traditional P2P processes and learn more about the software tools your procurement team can use to enhance efficiency, reduce risk, improve collaboration and communication, and establish the procure-to-pay function as the foundation for a larger organizational implementation of digital transformation.
+And in order to do so, it’s essential to understand the limitations of traditional P2P processes and learn more about the procure-to-pay software tools your procurement team can use to enhance efficiency, reduce risk, improve collaboration and communication, and establish the procure-to-pay function as the foundation for a larger organizational implementation of digital transformation.

 Why You Need Procure-to-Pay Transformation